divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 {% endhighlight %}
 # Immutability

 From outside our aggregates are immutables, we can not construct or modify them, only make new ones with our static aggregate function, but will the Haskell gods be happy with this implementation?
 I don't think so! we are still modifying the same object inside our Aggregator function.
-To make it really immutable we should create a new object inside each case of our switch pattern matching, maybe using the [fluent builder pattern](http://blog.ploeh.dk/2017/08/21/generalised-test-data-builder/)
+To make it really immutable we should create a new object in each case of the pattern matching, maybe using the [fluent builder pattern](http://blog.ploeh.dk/2017/08/21/generalised-test-data-builder/)

-I don't like this option because it makes the code really verbose, it would be nice if C# had a more elegant 'copy and update' method like [F#](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/copy-and-update-record-expressions), [Haskell](https://stackoverflow.com/questions/14955627/shorthand-way-for-assigning-a-single-field-in-a-record-while-copying-the-rest-o), [Kotlin](https://kotlinlang.org/docs/reference/data-classes.html#copying), [Clojure](https://clojuredocs.org/clojure.core/update), [and](https://doc.rust-lang.org/book/first-edition/structs.html#update-syntax), [many](https://realworldocaml.org/v1/en/html/records.html#functional-updates), [others](https://docs.scala-lang.org/tour/case-classes.html#copying).
+I don't like this option because it makes the code really verbose.
+It would be nice if C# had a more elegant 'copy and update' method like [F#](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/copy-and-update-record-expressions), [Haskell](https://stackoverflow.com/questions/14955627/shorthand-way-for-assigning-a-single-field-in-a-record-while-copying-the-rest-o), [Kotlin](https://kotlinlang.org/docs/reference/data-classes.html#copying), [Clojure](https://clojuredocs.org/clojure.core/update), [and](https://doc.rust-lang.org/book/first-edition/structs.html#update-syntax), [many](https://realworldocaml.org/v1/en/html/records.html#functional-updates), [others](https://docs.scala-lang.org/tour/case-classes.html#copying).

 # When to use this?
 The technique I show above have some advantages over using Marten aggregate feature, like immutability and making only a single call to our database.
 But it also have some drawbacks.